Can You Buy Cars From Insurance Companies?

 Cost Savings: The biggest and most obvious advantage of buying a vehicle is that you can save money while getting a good vehicle.
-A vehicle might have structural damage that exceeded the total loss threshold, for example, despite the fact that the vehicle is still driveable.
+A vehicle might have structural damage exceeding the total loss threshold, for example, despite the vehicle being still driveable.
 It may not be worth it for the insurer to repair the vehicle.
 However, you may be able to repair the vehicle at a lower rate, giving you a good car at a discount price.

 Spare Parts: Many mechanics and auto shops attend salvage vehicle auctions to get spare parts.
 Even if you don’t plan to drive the salvage vehicle, it may be worth buying for the spare parts alone.